For online businesses, landing pages are the revenue gatekeepers. They are lifelines for improving lead generation.

 But, multiple landing page designs aren’t just sufficient for businesses (although only 48% of marketers believe in creating a new landing page design for every marketing campaign).
 Rather, they are a necessity.

 With incessant information bombardment, it has gotten tough to attract the user within his limited average attention span of 8 seconds.

 So, you need to grab the attention of your target market with a lip-smacking delicious landing page design.

 Every.
 Single.
 Time.

-1. Carefully define your target audience
+1. Carefully define your target market

 Your business shouldn’t try to sell to everyone.

-All of your landing page elements – including your headline, CTA, supporting images and even your sub-headlines should take your target market and buyer persona into account.
+All of your landing page design elements – including your headline, CTA, supporting images and even your sub-headlines should take your target market and buyer persona into account.

 Download this cheat sheet of the 10-step recipe for creating sizzling landing pages.

 2. Prepare a relevant and enticing prize for your subscribers